Whiteknight/ParserObjects/docs/v5/sequences.md

 The filter sequence decorator uses the same end sentinel value as the underlying sequence.
 The end sentinel is not subject to filtering and will be returned whether it matches the predicate or not.

+**Notice**: Metadata such as `.Consumed` or `.CurrentLocation` will be based on the values from the underlying sequence only.
+Therefore the `.Consumed` or `.CurrentLocation` values may update more than one at a time if values are filtered out from the underlying sequence.

 ### Mapping Values

 You can map values from a sequence to another type or format: